no-compass/UofM-Project/ELK-STACK/## ELK Stack .md

 These Beats allow us to collect the following information from each machine:
 -Filebeat: Filebeat detects changes to the filesystem.
 (Apache logs)
-Metricbeat: Metricbeat detects changes in system metrics CPU, RAM statistics and SSH login attempts, failed sudo escalations.
+-Metricbeat: Metricbeat detects changes in system metrics CPU, RAM statistics and SSH login attempts, failed sudo escalations.
-Packetbeat: Packetbeat collects packets that pass through the NIC.
+-Packetbeat: Packetbeat collects packets that pass through the NIC.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
-- Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration File
+- Update the playbook.yml to include the Private IP of the ELK-Server
 - Run the playbook, and navigate to ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

 Which file is the playbook?
-The playbook files are:
-* [elk-playbook.yml](YML-Playbooks/elk-playbook.yml) - used to install ELK Server
+-[elk-playbook.yml](YML-Playbooks/elk-playbook.yml) - used to install ELK Server
-  * [filebeat-playbook.yml](YML-Playbooks/filebeat-playbook.yml) - Used to install and configure Filebeat on Elk Server and DVWA servers
+-[filebeat-playbook.yml](YML-Playbooks/filebeat-playbook.yml) - Used to install and configure Filebeat on Elk Server and DVWA servers
-  * [metricbeat-playbook.yml](YML-Playbook) - Used to install and configure Metricbeat on Elk Server and DVWA servers
+-[metricbeat-playbook.yml](YML-Playbook) - Used to install and configure Metricbeat

 Where do you copy it?